-This cross-training sneaker from the Boston-based brand is ideal for the person who does it all in the gym.
-It features grippy Vibram outsoles, knit uppers and lightweight Revlite midsole cushioning.
+Although primarily a running and lifestyle brand, the Boston-based company has one of the best cross-training shoes out now in the New Balance Minimus 20v7.
+The look is ideal for the person who does it all in the gym with its grippy Vibram outsoles, knit uppers and lightweight Revlite midsole cushioning.

 Puma Lqdcell Hydra

-This is the first training sneaker from Puma to feature full-length Lqdcell cushioning, which was designed to promote stability.
+This Puma Lqdcell Hydra is the first training sneaker from the brand to feature full-length Lqdcell cushioning, which was designed to promote stability.
 It also features EVA and rubber that wraps up the lateral side of the shoe for added stability.

 Nike Flex Control 4

-This shoe was built with reducing weight in mind, all while staying stable and comfortable.
-It features a flexible upper, a mid-foot strap for stability and deep flex grooves on the outsole to promote natural movement.
+The Nike Flex Control 4 shoe was built with reducing weight in mind, all while staying stable and comfortable.
+It features a flexible upper, a midfoot strap for stability and deep flex grooves on the outsole to promote natural movement.

 Nike Air Monarch 4

-It’s not just an ironically cool sneaker.
-The Nike Air Monarch 4 actually has performance features made for working out such as a Phylon midsole paired with full-length Air cushioning, keeping the shoe light and plush underfoot.
+The Nike Air Monarch 4 is not just an ironically cool sneaker.
+It actually has performance features made for working out such as a Phylon midsole paired with full-length Air cushioning, keeping the shoe light and plush underfoot.

 Nike Renew Fusion